rwinlib/jq/readme.md

-Builds from msys2.
+# jq 1.6

+Built with rtools-packages.
 Link with:

     -ljq -lonig -lshlwapi